dhruvvyas90/ns-install-osx/README.md

 Latest version of Xcode.

 Latest version of Xquartz.
-(It can be downloaded from this link : http://xquartz.macosforge.org/landing/)
+(It can be downloaded from this link : http://xquartz.macosforge.org/landing/) You will have re-login to enable it.

 #Installation steps :